China Southern Airline international flight in midnight plane emergency

 An international flight was forced to make an emergency landing at Auckland International Airport overnight after the plane experienced major hydraulic problems.

-Fire and Emergency northern communications shift manager Scott Osmond said a full emergency was declared at Auckland Interational Airport just after midnight when a China Southern Airlines flight to Gaungzhou had problems after takeoff.
+Fire and Emergency northern communications shift manager Scott Osmond said a full emergency was declared at Auckland International Airport just after midnight when a China Southern Airlines flight to Guangzhou had problems after takeoff.

 Osmond said the international flight had departed Auckland about 11pm but soon after reported hydraulic and possible tyre problems.